TrueSparrowSystems/slackmin/README.md

   - Parameters: postMessageParams (object with keys - channel, text)
   - Description: Utilizes slack's [Web API method](https://api.slack.com/methods/chat.postMessage) `chat.postMessage` to send message to channel. `channel` is the channel id. `text` is the message title text.

-#### Example 1
+#### Example 1 - Async Message
-When responding to a slash commond or any other interaction, we have 2 choices - synchronous manner and asynchronous manner.
+When responding to a slash command or any other interaction, we have 2 choices - synchronous manner and asynchronous manner.
 In the following example, we are responding in asynchronous manner.
 In asynchronous manner, we have to use the [response url](https://api.slack.com/interactivity/handling#message_responses) on which the message can be sent within 30 minutes of interaction.

 ```javascript